 What else can you expect...

 Expect to be greeted warmly.
-Our welcome team will greet you with warm smiles behind their masks.
+Our welcome team will greet you with warm smiles.
 We hope you feel welcomed and cared for, especially as we emerge from a pandemic.
 Feel free to ask questions of our welcome team, or stop by the welcome center for more information about our church.

 Expect to see a range of attire.
 From suits & dresses to jeans & tees, come dressed comfortably for you.
 While we come to worship God and believe He is worthy of our best, we also believe that he cares far more about our hearts than our clothes.